rs14smith/demo/README.md

 This is just a demo that does nothing.
-Just testing it out for now.